dmcghan/intro-to-javascript/1-javascript-basics.md

     ![](images/1/console-log-output.png)

-    As you can see, `console.log` method provides a means of getting output from JavaScript code.
+    As you can see, the `console.log` method provides a means of getting output from JavaScript code.
 This can be useful for simple debugging.

     `undefined` is shown at the end because the last statement (a call to `console.log`) did not return a value.
 It's as though it returned `undefined`.